fastrizwaan/WineZGUI/README.md

 ### Setup on Flatpak supported Distros (This is latest)

-Please install `flatpak-builder` in your system before running these commands.
+Please install `flatpak-builder` in the Linux system before running these commands.
 Install script will install `org.freedesktop.Sdk/x86_64/21.08`and `org.winehq.Wine`

 ```
 git clone https://github.com/fastrizwaan/WineZGUI.git